 If you plan to head to the beach (the main attraction in Progreso) it’s a short walk from the bus station.
 Here’s a map:

 While most cruise passengers aren’t sure what they should do when visiting the port, Progreso’s beaches are a gem.
-The city has a malecon (a broad walkway next to the beach) that offers white-sand beaches and turquoise water on one side and a number of restaurants on the other.
+The city has a malecon (a broad walkway next to the beach) that offers white-sand beaches on one side and a number of restaurants on the other.

 Beaches are usually a hub of activity with cruise ship passengers, locals, and visitors from Merida all converging to enjoy the beauty.
 Many restaurants offer loungers and umbrellas on the beach that you can use for free as long as you order food or drinks.

 The beaches are definitely a playground.
 With a wide expanse of sand you’ll likely see volleyball or soccer games being played, sunbathers, swimmers, and vendors.
 Beaches in Mexico are free for the public to use and you can setup anywhere you like.
 There are no areas that are for restaurant customers only (although loungers and umbrellas will be for customers only).

 If you simply want to spend a day on the beach, Progreso is a great place to do that.
 One piece of advice is to head farther down the beach if you’re looking for a less crowded area to spend the day.
 The area right next to the pier can get busy.

 How’s the water?
 It can vary widely.
 Having visited multiple times, we’ve seen the water be a beautiful turquoise green and a muddy brown.
 It depends weather and currents.